 A shorter shutter speed will help “freeze” the moment.
 This will make for crisper photos, but it allows less time for the sensor to capture light, making the image darker.

-When light is not sufficient, you can brighten an image by elongating the shutter speed, but this could also create motion blur.
+When light is not sufficient, you can brighten an image by elongating the time the shutter stays open, but this could also create motion blur.
 Detail can still be captured with a longer shutter speed, but you will need both your subject and camera to be very still.
 You can use a tripod to keep your camera static.

 When should I extend shutter speed?

 Most photographers like to keep the shutter speed as short as possible.
-You might want to manipulate ISO and aperture to better expose an image without extending the shutter speed.
+If this is the case, you might want to manipulate ISO and aperture to better expose an image without sacrificing crispness.
 Alternatively, you can add artificial light to the scene.
 Check the link below to see some of our recommendations on photography lights and other accessories.

 As you advance in your photography knowledge and skills, you will realize extending the shutter speed can also create amazing effects.
 This can be done to smooth out waves in the ocean, for example.
 People also love capturing light in motion, a technique which requires a longer shutter speed.
 A little bit of motion blur can also portray movement, such as a blurred out passing car.